||GOURMET GROCERIES & DELI IN JACKSON HOLE

 Welcome to the Moose Trading Post!
-We are open daily, across the river from the entrance to Grand Teton National Park.
+We are across the river from the entrance to Grand Teton National Park.
 Stop by on your way to and from Grand Teton Park to pick up gourmet groceries, camping equipment, grocery staples, local huckleberry delicacies, and gourmet cheeses from the deli.

 Gas is available 24 hours a day with a credit card at the pump.

 We have Zach and Kevin busy in the Bakery !!!
 WOW what amazing cookies, sweet breads, cakes, bread, cinnamon rolls, and other treats they are producing - the perfect treat!!!